-Cash and investments are the only financial instruments that potentially subject the Company to concentrations of credit risk.
-At December 31, 2011, December 31, 2012 and September 30, 2013, all of the Company's cash was deposited in accounts at two principal financial institutions.
+Cash, investments and accounts receivable are the only financial instruments that potentially subject the Company to concentrations of credit risk.
+At December 31, 2012 and December 31, 2013, all of the Company's cash was deposited in accounts at two principal financial institutions.
 The Company maintains its cash with a high quality, accredited financial institution and, accordingly, such funds are subject to minimal credit risk.
 The Company has no significant off-balance sheet concentrations of credit risk, such as foreign currency exchange contracts, option contracts or other hedging arrangements.